On higher dimensional Poissonian pair correlation: Proof of Theorem

 A straightforward calculation gives the expectation:

 Now, the variance of $R_{2,\infty}^{(d)}(s,\boldsymbol{\alpha},N) $ is defined as

 By using Fourier series expansion of $\chi_{s,N}$ from \eqref{char}, we write

 After squaring the integrand, we want to interchange the summations and integrations.
-Such a rearrangement can be justify by using the fact that the partial sums of a Fourier series of an indicator function are uniformly bounded and hence the dominated convergence theorem is applicable ( for example, see, \cite[Chapter 3, Exercise 18]{SS}) Thus, $\Var(R_{2,\infty}^{(d)}(s,.,N))$ equals to
+Such rearrangement can be justified by using the fact that the partial sums of a Fourier series of an indicator function are uniformly bounded.
+Hence, the dominated convergence theorem is applicable ( for example, see, \cite[Chapter 3, Exercise 18]{SS}).
+Thus, $\Var(R_{2,\infty}^{(d)}(s,.,N))$ equals